sábado, 26 de noviembre de 1988

 bésame y sigue en mis brazos callada.

-No please don't promise me anything
+No, please—don’t promise me anything

-Don't hurt my love with words.
+do not wound my love with words.

 (Pintura de la artista francesa Nathalie Picoulet)

-ask and the full moon will tell you
+ask, and the full moon will tell you

-that the entire universe is tiny.
+that the universe itself is small.

-Tomorrow when your sweet look
+Tomorrow, when your sweet gaze

-contemplate the doll that witnessed
+look upon the doll that witnessed our love,

-and your mouth demands a kiss
+and your mouth demands a kiss,

-wait for me with the gate open
+wait for me with the gate open—

-that time killed my darling,
+that time has slain my love,

-a song will reach my ear
+a song will reach my ear,

-telling me it's all over ...
+telling me that all is over...

-... then our love will have died,
+... then our love will have died.

-that's why girl don't promise me anything
+That is why, my girl, don’t promise me anything

 lunes, 21 de noviembre de 1988